 The new world-class facilities have recently attracted international interest with several world renowned specialists coming to Australia for roles at the Veterinary Teaching Hospital and subsequently the interest from international students has Increased as they welcome the chance to work with world-class professors and researchers in the state-of-the-art facilities.

-We have recently welcomed Dr Mark Lawrie as the new Chief Executive Officer of the University Veterinary Teaching Hospital, Sydney.
+Dr Mark Lawrie is the new Chief Executive Officer of the University Veterinary Teaching Hospital, Sydney.

-Mark is married with 5 children (one of which is 14 year old Laura, a cross maltese ex RSPCA dog).
+He is very happy to be back at his alma mater and is married with 5 children (one of which is 15 year old Laura, a cross maltese ex RSPCA dog).